-COVID 19 is a respiratory infection that effects individuals of any age group.
+COVID 19 is a respiratory infection that affects individuals of any age group.
 It can cause no symptoms to dreadful complications like respiratory failure and death.
-In India, so far we have seen two waves that affected/affecting both adults and children.
-In the first wave, the infection rate in children was less but in the second wave it increased.
+In India, so far we have seen two waves that affected both adults and children.
+In the first wave, the infection rate in children was less but in the second wave, it increased.
 The complication rate in the form of MIS-c increased too.
 This is one of the main reasons why it is important to vaccinate children.

 Older children have complications like Long COVID which is manifested after 2-3 months of recovery like adults.
 Now that we have the adult population getting vaccinated, this makes children more vulnerable to infection, especially the variants.
 This will shift the burden of infection to children.
-Though according to experts, 60% seroprevalence occured in the pediatric age group, but we are yet to understand how long this will protect the individual.
-Delaying the vaccination can make them reservoirs.
+Though according to experts, 60% seroprevalence occurred in the pediatric age group, we are yet to understand how long this will protect the individual.
+Delaying the vaccination can make their reservoirs.

-After emergency approval, the vaccine is likely to be given to children who are at high risk.
-The study will continue and safety data will be submitted to the committee every two weeks for the first few months to monitor any adverse reactions happening post-vaccination.
-It is estimated that the Covaxin for children will be available in the next couple of weeks.
-Children should be educated on how to follow safety protocols and the same should be practiced at home and schools, as we are still in a pandemic.
+The vaccine is now permitted to be given to children between 15-18 years in India.
+The study will continue and safety data will be submitted to the health committee every two weeks for the first few months to monitor any adverse reactions happening post-vaccination.
+At the same time, children should be educated on how to follow safety protocols and the same should be practiced at home and schools, as we are still in a pandemic.

-If your child is exhibiting any symptoms of COVID 19 or has been exposed to the virus through public exposure, make sure to contact a pediatrician or a general physical immediately.
+If your child is exhibiting any symptoms of COVID 19 or has been exposed to the virus through public exposure, make sure to contact a pediatrician or a general physician immediately.
 Speak to the professional to determine if the child has COVID 19 and a treatment plan will be set accordingly.
-It may be scary to follow a new protocol, but it’s important to remember that Covaxin has gotten emergency approval for kids aged 2-18.
+It may be scary to follow a new protocol, but it’s important to remember that Covaxin has gotten approval for kids aged 15-18 now.
 The vaccine tested is safe and effective, and while data continues to be gathered, there should be no fear or stigma around getting vaccinated for the novel virus.
-It reduces the chances of grave illness and complications, helping children recover faster and making it less harder for their body to keep up.
+It reduces the chances of grave illness and complications, helping children recover faster and making it less hard for their bodies to keep up.